Energy in Ireland: Coal

 Coal remains an important solid fuel that is still used in home heating by a certain portion of households.
 In order to improve air quality, certain areas are banned from burning so-called 'smoky coal.'
 The regulations and policy relating to smoky fuel are dealt with by the Minister for the Environment, Climate and Communications.

-Ireland has a single coal-fired power plant at Moneypoint, Co.
-Clare which is operated by ESB Power Generation.
-At 915MW output, it is Ireland's largest power station.
-The station was originally built in the 1980s as part of a fuel diversity strategy and was significantly refurbished during the 2000s to make it fit for purpose in terms of environmental regulations and standards.
-Moneypoint is considered to have a useful life until at least 2025 but ESB Power Generation has indicated that it intends to close Moneypoint and convert it to a green energy hub.

-Coal fired power stations will cease by 2025.
+Coal-fired electricity generation in Ireland ended in June 2025, when ESB ceased burning coal at Moneypoint power station six months earlier than planned.
+The station remains available to EirGrid as an out-of-market generator of last resort, using heavy fuel oil instead of coal, until 2029.

 Oil

 There have been no commercial discoveries of oil in Ireland to date.

 One Irish oil explorer is Providence Resources, with CEO Tony O'Reilly, Junior and among the main owners Tony O'Reilly with a 40% stake.

 The oil industry in Ireland is based on the import, production and distribution of refined petroleum products.
 Oil and petroleum products are imported via oil terminals around the coast.
 Some crude oil is imported for processing at Ireland's only oil refinery at Whitegate Cork.